 - how much cash you have in your current account

 - whether you have a criminal record or any driving/parking fines

 Why Should I Check My Credit Report?

-Checking your credit report regularly is important, especially when you’re saving to buy a home and before you apply for credit.
-If you check it from time to time you’re more likely to pick out any mistakes (such as signs of fraud – if someone has applied for credit on your behalf – or missed payments) before they become an issue.
+Checking your credit report regularly is important, especially when you’re saving to buy a home.
+If you check it from time to time you’re more likely to pick out any mistakes before they become an issue.
+These could include signs of fraud – if someone has applied for credit on your behalf – or missed payments.

 It’s worth getting a copy of your credit report from all three CRAs if you haven’t applied before or checked it for a long time.
-This is because, although the information they hold tends to overlap quite a bit, each report might contain different information from different credit providers.
+This is because each report might contain different information from different credit providers.

-You will not be penalised for checking your report, nor will it affect your credit score so you can take a look at it as many times as you like.
+You will not be penalised for checking your report.
+It will not affect your credit score so you can take a look at it as many times as you like.

 How Can I Check My Credit Report?